pudly/schmopera-hugo/content/articles/fgo-don-giovanni.md

 </figure>

 As Donna Anna, soprano Elizabeth de Trejo took on a sombre and raw portrayal, with a bright _dolce_ tone agilely navigating the darkness of her role.
 As she described the details of her attempted rape to Don Ottavio – a warm tone and thoughtful acting from tenor Nicholas Huff – terror tinged her recitative with a halting, earnest pace, gradually gaining momentum as the fearful memories of that night blended with a fierce mixture of resilience and rage.

+> We should feel uncomfortable watching these moments on stage, period.

 Yet, immediately following her graphic account, the scene transitioned into a bantering dialogue between Giovanni and Leporello (bass-baritone Federico De Michelis, resonantly sung).
 The audience took in a detailed testimony of harrowing trauma, then turned around and laughed alongside the man who had wrought it.